ToniEgit/hello-world/README.md

 # hello-world
-First rep for learning the ropes
+First rep for learning the ropes.
 First year student at LAB University of Applied Science.